BethW83/Group-Project-1-Retail/README.md

 -   Sunday has less orders than the rest of the week
 -   Majority of the orders are made by UK customers
 -   Customers make return and make multiple orders
--   TODO: Products: Beth: The top 10 products provide the most revenue
+-   A small number of products account for the largest sales and quantities sold.

 ## Project Plan

-The prjoject follows the following steps:
+The project follows the following steps:

 1. `Extract` - Extract the data from Kaggle.
 2. `Load` - Load the CSV via Pandas.
 3. `Transform` - Clean and process the data using Pandas, adding new columns and checking for missing or duplicated values.
 4. `Visualise` - Creating charts with Matplotlib and Seaborn to visualise the data and check for outliers.
-5. `Dashboard` - Create a Power BI dashboard to interogate the data.
+5. `Dashboard` - Create a Power BI dashboard to interrogate the data.
 6. `Analyse` - Interpret what the dashboard visualisations displayed.
 7. `Document` - Record findings and conclusions.